- Wash your hands before preparing foods and after using the bathroom.

 What is food safety and why does it matter?

-Food safety means keeping food safe to eat and drink.
+Food safety means keeping food and drinks safe to eat and drink.
 There are some general food safety tips that help lessen the risk of foods becoming unsafe.
 Foodborne illness can be a result of eating foods that have not been handled in a safe way.
 Foodborne illnesses can be avoided by taking care to minimize the chances of harmful bacteria or viruses contaminating or spoiling your food.
 Food safety involves different steps of the cooking and eating process, from washing your hands to cooling, heating and storing items properly.

 How can I keep my food safe?

 To keep food safe, getting the germs off your hands is a good way to start!
 Wash your hands well with soap and warm water before and after you start cooking.
 Lather up with soap and scrub your hands for about 20 seconds.
 Rinse your hands with warm water.
 After washing, make sure to dry your hands completely.
-Wash and dry your hands before and after you begin to prepare food to minimize the chances of spreading bacteria or viruses from your hands to the food you are about to cook-especially when handling raw meat.
+Wash and dry your hands before and after you begin to prepare food to minimize the chances of spreading bacteria or viruses from your hands to the food you are about to cook, especially when handling raw meat.
 Always wash your hands after using the bathroom, sneezing, coughing and touching your mouth.

 Another way to help ensure food safety is to avoid helping with food preparation when you are sick.
 If you are sick and breathe or sneeze on food, your germs can land on the food and spread to those who eat it.
 It’s especially important not to prepare food for others if you have symptoms of stomach distress such as diarrhea.
 Take care to stay away from the kitchen at home or work if you are not feeling well.